 1 call or visit every 3 months

-About the Study Medicine
+About the Study Medicines

-About the Study Medicine
+About the Study Medicines

 People who take part in clinical trials are key to advancing medical research.
 By taking part in the MagnetisMM-4 study you will be aiding medical research, which may help others with multiple myeloma in the future.